 If slit walls are reflecting, neutron is first propagated to the slit separating surface.
 Then the velocity in the rotating frame is computed using Eq.
 (6.2).
-Perpendicular velocity $v_x'$ is reverted for reflection, and inverse T transformation is performed.
+Perpendicular velocity $v'x$ is reverted for reflection, and inverse T transformation is performed.
 Reflected intensity is computed the same way as for the guide component (see section 5.1).
 The remaining time $t_2$ to the slit output is estimated and the tangent intersection process is iterated, until neutron exits.
-Remember that super mirror m < 1 parameters behave like m = 1 materials (see section 5.1.1).
+Remember that super mirror m < 1 parameters behave like m = 1materials (see section 5.1.1).
+Selecting m = 0 sets the blabes absorbing.